Europe

 Tour the Jameson Distillery

 John Jameson founded this whiskey distillery in 1780 in Dublin, north of the River Liffey on Bow Street.
-He was Scottish and his four of his sons joined in the family business.
+He was Scottish and four of his sons joined in the family business.

 At the time, over 100 distilleries operated in Dublin; however, the original John Jameson rose above the rest.
 His sons and their sons continued the tradition.

-During my tour, I took the Bow Street Experience, a guided 45-minute tour that takes visitors from the beginning until today.
+During my tour, I took the Bow Street Experience, a guided 45-minute tour that takes visitors from the beginning to today.
 I learned about the grain-to-glass philosophy at Jameson.
 During the tour, I also sampled three different Jameson whiskeys.
 The tour starts with a welcome cocktail too and starts at €26.

 For those who want a more immersive experience, there is a cask draw add-on for €41.
 The Secret Whiskey Tasting, where you will taste two whiskeys only available at the distillery in the former office of John Jameson.
 This tour starts at €40.
 For the ultimate whiskey connoisseur, the Taste Table Experience is held at the maturation warehouse for a guided whiskey tasting.
 This experience starts at €140.
 Engraved Jameson bottles are available at the distillery as well.